opentshirts/OpenTshirts/README.md

 4- Go to Extensions-Opentshirts-Printing Method and enable your preferred printing methods

-5- Go to Extensions-Opentshirts-Install Packs and upload the Font Pack Optionaly you can also upload the art sample pack in the same page.
+5- Go to Extensions-Opentshirts-Install Packs and upload the Font Pack Optionally you can also upload the art sample pack in the same page.

-6- Optionaly you can go to Extensions-Product Import/Export-Import and upload the default product packs (unzip before upload).
+6- Optionally you can go to Extensions-Product Import/Export-Import and upload the default product packs (unzip before upload).
 If you find some trouble uploading the files check your values for Upload Max Filesize, Post Max size, Memory Limit, and Max Execution Time.
 They must be bigger the each zip file you upload.
 If you dont see new categories in admin category list, click the repair button.

 Upgrade Instructions